dukewan/til/SpringBoot/configuration-and-retrieve.md

         sortRankDB: yourdbname
 ```
 + Use below to retrieve the configurations and reflection to Java classes:

 ```java
 @Configuration
 @ConfigurationProperties(prefix = "mongodb", ignoreUnknownFields = false)
 @EnableConfigurationProperties
 @EnableAutoConfiguration
 ```

++ Need to implement every property in the Java class, otherwise properties in configuration cann't be binded to class property and errors arise